-Generalised anxiety typically comes up when children reach school age.
-Younger children don’t usually have generalised anxiety.
+Generalised anxiety typically starts to show when children reach school age.
+Younger children usually don’t have generalised anxiety.

 Children with generalised anxiety might:

-- worry about lots of things – for example, health, schoolwork, school or sport performance, money, safety or world events
+- worry about a lot of things – for example, health, schoolwork, school or sport performance, money, safety or world events

 - be scared of asking or answering questions in class

 - find it hard to perform in tests